jonlabelle/SublimeJsPrettier/README.md

 #### Auto-detection of `.prettierignore` in Project Root

-When the [`--ignore-path`] option is NOT specified in the `additional_cli_args` [JsPrettier] setting, the plug-in will automatically pass in `--ignore-path <file>` when a `.prettierignore` file is detected in your Sublime Text Project root directory.
+When the [`--ignore-path`] option is NOT specified in the `additional_cli_args` setting, the plug-in will attempt to automatically set the `--ignore-path
+<file>` option when a `.prettierignore` file exists in the same source file
+directory (first), then by checking your Sublime Text Project directory (second).

 ## Issues